natnicha/BeAcross/README.md

   - [ ] support more than 1 file at a time
 - [ ] Add an account management feature
   - [x] student accounts managed by university admins
-  - [ ] university admins accounts managed by system admins
+  - [ ] university admins' accounts managed by system admins
 - [ ] Provide seamless login from a university portal to Across using Single Sign-On (SSO) by university student/staff account
 - [ ] Synchronize student personal data from a university's portal
 - [ ] Retrieve examination data from a university's portal